PyDroid1020/IrisPlayer/README.md

 # IrisPlayer
-A MusicPlayer app that will install your youtube playlist and you can enjoy it locally
+A Music Player app that will install your YouTube playlist and enjoy it locally

 ## What do I need to run IrisPlayer ?